HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 The WeChat direct message page contains the compulsory steps to hook WeChat.
 Users can follow the one time compulsory steps to install WeChat, Add WeChat Anti Update Plugin.
 It provides the essential hook WeChat function.
 Then, it allows the user to enter the subpage.
 ### WeChat Communication Channel Build Page
-The WeChat communication channel build page conta
+The WeChat communication channel build page contains the steps to hook WeChat, Listen for a temporary encrypt chat, and Start a temporary encrypt WeChat.
+The correct sequence is, the first user hook the WeChat, and click on Listen for a temporary encrypt chat.

 # Develop Structure